 For the winters, the municipality of Gunnison built an indoor hockey rink with a refrigeration system that keeps the ice frozen even when the temperatures outside heat up.

 Just outside of town is the largest reservoir in the state, Blue Mesa.
 Blue Mesa holds the record for largest Lake Trout, Rainbow Trout, and Brown Trout.
 Just six miles from Gunnison is the Taylor River which offers world-class trophy trout fishing as well.
 The surrounding mountains offer exceptional deer, elk and antelope hunting and south of town is Hartman’s Rocks Recreation Area.
 Hartman’s offers world renowned mountain biking.
+Those going hunting in the area will likely want to prepare themselves with the correct gear for the situation and so may require answers to questions like “should you use a laser sight?”

 To the north of Gunnison is Crested Butte Ski Area — widely considered to have some of the most extreme skiing of any area in the continental U.S. — and Monarch is to the east.
 Monarch gets the second most snow of any area in Colorado year after year.
 The Black Canyon and Gunnison Gorge Recreation Areas are to the West and the San Juan Mountains are less than an hour’s drive to the south.